charmed-kubernetes/kubernetes-docs/pages/k8s/azure-integration.md

 ## Azure load-balancers for the control plane

-With revision 1015 and later of the `kubernetes-master` charm, Charmed Kubernetes can also use Azure native load balancers in front of the control plane, replacing the need to deploy the `kubeapi-load-balancer` charm.
-The `kubernetes-master` charm supports two relation endpoints, `loadbalancer-external` for a publicly accessible load balancer which can be used by external clients as well as the control plane, and `loadbalancer-internal` for a non-public load balancer which can only be used by the rest of the control plane but not by
+With revision 1015 and later of the `kubernetes-control-plane` charm, Charmed Kubernetes can also use Azure native load balancers in front of the control plane, replacing the need to deploy the `kubeapi-load-balancer` charm.
+The `kubernetes-control-plane` charm supports two relation endpoints, `loadbalancer-external` for a publicly accessible load balancer which can be used by external clients as well as the control plane, and `loadbalancer-internal` for a non-public load balancer which can only be used by the rest of the control plane but not by